TuxInvader/Puppet-Brocade-vTM/brocadevtm/README.md

 + module version 0.33.64 would be Module version 0, patch 64 for the 3.3 REST API.
 + Module version 5.35.2 would be Module version 5, patch 2, for the 3.5 REST API.

-#### Current Release Candidates

-If you want to manage vTMs running version 9.9 upto 10.1 then please uses 0.33.x If you want to manage all 10.1 vTMs then you please use 0.35.x

 ## Installation